BOLSA ODEMIRA

 Artists will be informed about the success of the application.

-After receiving the invitation the artist will be asked to pay a 50% deposit to hold their place in the program within 14 days and two-part agreement between the prospective resident and PADA will be signed.
+After receiving the invitation, within 14 days, a two-part agreement between the prospective resident and PADA will be signed.
 A copy of that agreement can be requested in advance should you have any questions.

 We encourage artists to apply for individual funding to cover the residency costs.
 Make sure to inform us as soon as possible when applying for funding.
 We help all successful applicants with letters of support.